Homepage / Excursion Guides / Saddle up in the San Juans: Our Favorite Equestrian Experiences

 1. Rugged Western Scenery

-Telluride’s landscapes are second to none.
+Telluride’s landscapes are unparalleled.
 Imagine trotting through open meadows dotted with wildflowers, crossing alpine streams, and weaving through groves of golden aspen or dense spruce forests.
-Above you rise snow-capped 14,000-foot peaks, while below lies a rich tapestry of valleys carved by glaciers and time.
+Above, you see snow-capped peaks reaching 14,000 feet, while below lies a vibrant tapestry of valleys carved by glaciers and time.

-These diverse ecosystems provide dynamic rides, whether you want a slow scenic loop or a full-day backcountry adventure.
+These diverse ecosystems offer dynamic experiences, whether you prefer a slow, scenic loop or a full-day backcountry adventure.

 2. A True Escape